richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

 We also send back the tool response to give Gemini context.
 In this case we give Gemini context on what happend.
 Does the box exist?
 Is it already open?
 And what question was in the box?

-The tool call response is parsed out when received data from the websocket.
+The tool call response is parsed out when data is received from the websocket.

 ```python
 async def receive_audio(self):